 - any fees applied by third parties, such as banks, for using their facilities or services, or other charges that arise from an underlying transaction,

-- you providing us with incorrect or incomplete information,
+- you were providing us with incorrect or incomplete information,

 - anything a third party does or fails to do.